Billy Lynn's Long Halftime Walk (film): Plot

-Billy and Dime meet with the owner of the Cowboys, Norm Oglesby, who is considering investing in Albert's movie about the incident in Iraq.
-However, instead of the $100,000 that Albert was hoping to get for each squad member, Oglesby offers them only $5,500 apiece.
-Dime angrily rebuffs Oglesby's offer.
-In private, Oglesby tells Billy that the squad's story is no longer theirs, but instead belongs to the American people.
-Billy tells Oglesby off, joining Dime.
-Albert promises Billy that he will find investors one way or another, and that their story deserves to be told "the right way."
+Billy and Dime meet with the owner of the Cowboys, Norm Oglesby, who is considering investing in Albert's film treatment, but instead of the $100,000 that Albert wanted, offers them $5,500 apiece.
+Dime angrily rebuffs the offer.
+Billy rejects Oglesby's confidential aside that the squad's story is no longer theirs, but belongs to the American people.
+Albert promises Billy that he will find investors, one way or another, and that their story deserves to be told "the right way."

-As the squad leaves, Billy meets up with Faison briefly before leaving.
-He says he would run away with her, even though he has to go back.
-In a clumsy deflection, she reinforces his duty to redeploy, and he accepts with understanding.
-They share a kiss.
-As Billy meets back up with his squad, they are attacked by the security guards from earlier, briefly triggering Billy's PTSD, which fills his mind with surreal imagery of war and death.
-The altercation is halted with a warning gunshot.
-Kathryn arrives to retrieve Billy and effect his medical discharge.
-He makes it clear he is redeploying with his squad, more for his sense of belonging than for duty.
-She is upset, but after Billy explains, they share a tearful hug.
+Billy meets with Faison briefly as the squad leaves.
+He tells her he would abandon the squad to run away with her, but she rejects the idea, and they part with a kiss.
+Billy reunites with the squad, which is then attacked by security guards, triggering Billy's PTSD, filling his mind with surreal war imagery.
+The altercation is halted by a warning gunshot.
+Kathryn arrives to retrieve Billy and confirm his medical discharge, but he makes it clear he is redeploying with his squad, more out of belonging than duty.
+They part with a tearful hug.

-Billy returns to the limo, but hallucinates and sees a Humvee.
-He gets in, sees Shroom's familiar icon of Ganesha and has a philosophical conversation with Shroom.
-Billy tells Shroom "I love you," then returns to the reality of the Bravo Squad members in the limo, each of whom responds with "I love you."
+Billy returns to the limo, hallucinating it as a Humvee.
+Inside he sees Shroom's familiar icon of Ganesha, and has a philosophical conversation with Shroom.
+Billy tells Shroom, "I love you," then returns to the reality of the Bravo Squad members in the limo, each of whom responds with "I love you."